JeffreyQin/Mimic/README.md

 # OpenAI Mimic

-This is a mini project that uses the OpenAI API for davinci language models to accept instructions and imitate how certain people talk.
+This is a mini project that uses the OpenAI API to accept instructions and imitate how certain people talk.

 - Frontend: HTML, JavaScript
 - Backend: Javascript (Node.js, Express.js, OpenAI API)